anryogo/q-municate-web/V2_GOALS_AND_PLANS.md

 14. ~~Rewrite AMD to CommonJS modules~~
 15. ~~Migrate the vendor libs to npm packages~~
 16. ~~Update all dependencies to the latest versions~~
+17. ~~Move assets to separate folder~~
-17. Split the project architecture according to component approach
+18. Split the project architecture according to component approach
-18. Refactor components (try to remove the backbone artifacts and jquery, then leave only the simple native JS components)
+19. Refactor components (try to remove the backbone artifacts and jquery, then leave only the simple native JS components)

 **PHASE 2 (React app)**